AugustinaGonja/grid-lock/README.md

 ### Future Implementation
+I ended up using two JavaScript files.
+In hindsight, I should’ve tried to stick to just one file for each — it would’ve made everything a lot cleaner and easiier to maintain.<br> The reason I split things up was because I had some features I wanted to add, but I thought of them near the end of the project.
+Implementing them would’ve had a knock-on effect on the rest of my code, and I couldn’t quite figure out how to add them seamlessly.
+So instead, I resorted to creating another JS file to handle them.

 If I had more time to enhance this project, I would consider implementing the following features:

 * Instructional Modal: Introduce a modal popup that appears before gameplay begins, providing clear instructions instead of using standard browser alerts.
 This would improve readability and overall user experience.